 As The Falling EROI Declines, Gold Capital Expenditures Surge

-There is an interesting relationship between the Falling EROI and the increase of capital expenditures in the gold mining industry.
+There is an interesting relationship between the Falling EROI and the increase in capital expenditures in the gold mining industry.
 For example, Homestake Mining, the largest gold mine in the United States in the 1970s, invested only 6% on capital expenditures (CAPEX) versus their total revenues in 1979:

 In 1979, Homestake spent $14.3 million on CAPEX compared to the $235 million in total revenues.
 While this was one of their best years, due to the very high gold price, we can see that in 1975, with a much lower gold price, the CAPEX percentage to total revenues was only 5.8%.
 So, this ratio didn’t change that much as the gold price shot up to new highs.